isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-walls-in-basement/index.md

 The hard, long-lasting surface it delivers is highly resistant to abrasions, stains (like swing set stain) related forms of wear and tear.
 Rust-Oleum EPOXY comes with two containers, a stir stick, decorative chips, an English and Spanish instruction manual.
 The kit can cover close to 250 square feet, depending on the surface porosity.
 It is available in tint base, tan and grey colors.

+Pros:
-Pros: - Easy to clean - Works on the floor and wall - Delivers a clean fine finish
+- Easy to clean
+- Works on the floor and wall
+- Delivers a clean fine finish

+Cons:
-Cons: - None
+- None

-> See Also: > Great Way to Remove Paint from Concrete

 ###  [2.
 INSL-X AMW100009A-01 WaterBlock Acrylic Masonry Waterproofer Paint](https://www.amazon.com/dp/B07KXN7XSY/?tag=p-policy-20)